projectyotta/Dyadic_Interaction_Analysis_for_Medical_Data_in_DC_VA_MD/README.md

 ## Background
 I worked on data provided by [Medstar Health Research Institute]( https://www.medstarhealth.org/mhri/#q={} ) .
 The data consisted of a list of surgeries performed in the DC-VA-MD region, and the doctors involved in each surgery.
 For confidentiality reasons , I am not allowed to publish the data to a public platform.
 The objective of the job was to calculate the dyadic interactions between each doctor , which could further be refined by different parameters like time periods , type of surgery , roles etc .

+## Objectives
+- The purpose of this project is to identify combinations of doctors who work well ( in this case , work well means the ability to perform a surgery in the least amount of time)  which can directly impact hospital resource allocation in the form of capital and human resources  .
+- The project also aims to identify if there is any correlation between different attributes of the doctor ( age , qualifications , type of patient treated etc ) and surgery time .
+- Lastly , it also aims to analyze the frequency of interactions between doctors over time.

 ## Details
 - Time taken : ~ 2 months .
 - Languages and tools used : Java , Microsoft Excel , VBA , Gephi , Tableau .